Karbi people: Death

-The Chomangkan (also known as "thi-karhi") is a festival unique to the Karbis.
-It is a ceremony performed by a family for the peace and safe passage of the soul of a deceased family member, who died recently or long ago.
-This is the final homage for the deceased person and no further death anniversary is celebrated/held again.
+The Chomangkan (also known as "thi-karhi") is a festival of the Karbis.
+It is a ceremony conducted by a family to ensure the peace and safe passage of the soul of a deceased family member.
+The ceremony may be held recently or long after their death and is the final homage for the deceased person as no further death anniversary is held again.

+Karbi Youth Festival

+This is a yearly festival celebrated by Karbi people.
+The festival motto is to preserve Karbis dying culture and traditions.

 Clothing and Ornaments

 Karbis have their own traditional attire.
-Their clothing is very similar to South East Asian clothing, but with varied materials and design.
+Their clothing resembles Southeast Asian clothing, but with varied materials and design.

 The traditional attire of women consists of Pini, Pekok, Vamkok and Jiso.
 Pini is a type of skirt of black colour and worn around the waist tied with a belt.
 It can be of different designs like jangre, santok, honki ranchom, marbong homkri, ahi cherop, chamburukso apini, mekserek etc. Pekok is a square piece of cloth tied at the right shoulder.
 It can be of different colours and designs like pe sleng, pe duphirso, pe khonjari, pe luru, pe jangphong and pe sarpi.
 Pe sarpi is generally for older women, pe sleng, pe jangphong is for middle-aged women while pe duphirso is meant for young women.
 Vamkok is a belt used to tie the Pini tight at the waist.
 It has colourful fringes at both the length ends and can be found in designs like amekpi, amekso, abermung, thoithesuri angphar, suve arvo and phonglong angsu etc. Jiso is a long black cloth with designs and decorated fringes at the length end worn to cover the breasts.
 Nowadays it has been replaced by the blouse.

 The attire of men includes Choi, Poho, Rikong and Sator.
 Choi is the jacket worn by men.
 These are of different types like choi hongthor, choi ik, choi ang, choi miri etc. Choi hongthor a ki-ik, choi hongthor ake-lok are meant for young men.
 While choi ang, choi miri are for middle aged and aged men.
 Poho is worn around the head or used as a muffler.
 The different kinds of poho include the simple long white poho, poho ke-er, and poho kelok.
 Rikong is the loin cloth worn by men during work, but it is rarely used now.
 It is of various types like rikong jongjong with colourful designs and simple white rikong bamon.
 Sator is a white piece of cloth worn by men around the waist as the dhoti covering the whole length of the legs.
 A long pe seleng is also used as sator with colourful designs all over and borders at both the length end which covers up to the knee.